dragan-stepanovic/dragan-stepanovic.github.io/_posts/2020-01-14-formula-one-toc.md

 In case of F1, this utilization rate doesn't bother you, but if you're a manager I'm pretty sure you would have a panic attack if some parts of your teams were utilized as low as this pit stop crew is.

-Now, imagine how much final race time increases in case some of the pit stop members are not available when needed because they're working on something else?
+Now, imagine how much final race time increases if some of the pit stop members are not available when needed because they're working on something else?
 It's important for pit stop members to be there when it's needed, not to be utilized as much as possible.

-It takes 2 seconds for the pit stop crew to change the tires, but in case some members are not available, time spent waiting for those members **_dominates_** the time it takes to change the tires.
+It takes 2 seconds for the pit stop crew to change the tires.
+But, if some members are not available, time spent waiting for those members **_dominates_** the time it takes to change the tires.
 Huge majority of organizations are optimizing for the processing time.
 They're optimizing for the wrong thing.

 > Switch from utilization mindset to throughput and flow mindset happens when we recognize that most of the time is spent in queues waiting, not processing.